Airport

 is located on Airport Rd, South East of the Bamaga community.

-The NPA is accessible all year round, with flights by Regional Express (REX) and SkyTrans.
+The NPA is accessible all year round, with daily flights by SkyTrans.

 Any enquiries regarding air services, including bookings and schedules, can be directed to NPARC's Bamaga office on (07) 4090 4120.